-1. Agencies should manage their use of the Internet with rulemaking participation by the general public in mind.
+1. Agencies should manage their use of the Internet with rulemaking participation in mind.

-2. Agencies should provide a one-stop location-on their, which should be easily reachable from agencies' home pages, for all rulemakings currently open for comment.
-By linking to available websites-such as Regulations.gov, RegInfo.gov, Federal Register 2.0, and so forth and integrating underlying data, agencies could efficiently enable the public to retrieve all the information the federal government has about ongoing rulemakings.
+2. Agencies should provide a one-stop location, which should be easily reachable from agencies' home pages, for all rulemakings currently open for comment.
+By linking to available websites-such as Regulations.gov, RegInfo.gov, Federal Register 2.0, and so forth-and integrating underlying data, agencies could efficiently enable the public to retrieve all the information the federal government has about ongoing rulemakings.

-Agencies should consider, in appropriate rulemakings, retaininghaving an internal or external facilitator services to manage discussion with respect to online, agency-sponsored discussions regarding the rulemaking on social media sites.
+3. Agencies should consider, in appropriate rulemakings, having an internal or external facilitator manage online, agency-sponsored discussions regarding the rulemaking on social media sites.